Link color checker

 Design-system tokens

-Review link, text, surface, hover, focus, and visited token candidates together.
+Review link, text, surface, visited, hover, active, and focus-visible token candidates together.

 Documentation and content sites